rosafilgueira/Exploring_TheList_Data/README.md

 Here we can find facilities for:
 - Downloading LIST events & places to json files
-- Upload events & places json files to ElasticSearch
+- Uploading events & places json files to ElasticSearch
-- Explore and Analyse Events - Mining Events - Using Pandas DataFrames & Deep Learning Transformers.
+- Exploring and Analysing Events - Mining Events - Using Pandas DataFrames & Deep Learning Transformers.
-- Explore and Analyse Places - Mining Places - Using Pandas DataFrames & Deep Learning Transformers.
+- Exploring and Analysing Places - Mining Places - Using Pandas DataFrames & Deep Learning Transformers.

 ## 1. Visualizing Analyses Notebooks
 **IMPORTANT** For visualizing the "Analysing_Events/Places" notebooks we recommend to click here: